 Indeed, HR had to dig for the phone numbers of her listed references.
 Several references never returned the company's phone calls for over two weeks.

 HR finally had to loop in the candidate to get her help to contact the references.
 She should have been on this before HR started calling to check the references, and her references should have known that they would receive calls.

 They should have been informed about how important their participation was in the decision about whether the candidate would receive a job offer.
 The reference checks and their preparation should have been a priority for the candidate.

 Instead, she let another candidate get her foot in the door and she lost her stated dream job.
 The primary candidate truly blew it.
 The second candidate, who was identified during the reference checking delay, was hired for the position.

 Final Thoughts on Prepping References

-Prep your references.
-Make sure they know that you expect the potential employer will call.
+In a nutshell, make sure your references know that you expect the potential employer will call them.
 According to Alison Doyle, Job Search Expert:

-"According to a Society for Human Resource Management (SHRM) survey more than eight of ten human resource professionals said that they regularly conduct reference checks for professional (89%), executive (85%), administrative (84%) and technical (81%) positions.
+"According to a Society for Human Resource Management (SHRM) survey more than eight of ten human resource professionals said that they regularly conduct reference checks for professional (89 percent), executive (85 percent), administrative (84 percent) and technical (81 percent) positions.
 Regular reference checks were less likely, but still probable, for skilled-labor, part-time, temporary and seasonal positions.
 Information routinely provided to references checkers by surveyed employers included dates of employment, eligibility for rehire, salary history, and employability."